Let's talk about FunctionGemma

 The constraint triangle is real.
 On-device AI use cases need three things simultaneously: natural language input (otherwise deterministic UI wins), local processing (otherwise why not use the cloud), and bounded complexity (otherwise the model can’t handle it).
 Finding all three in one feature is genuinely hard.

 Infrastructure is ahead of use cases.
 My testing platform, the Koog integration, the model conversion pipeline — all of it works.
 The architecture is ready.
 What’s missing isn’t tooling; it’s a compelling reason to use it.
-And that’s okay.
-The same was true for GPS on phones before someone thought of ride-sharing.
+Maybe I’m trying to solve a problem I’m was not trained for.

 What’s Next